orland1to/vagrant-for-serverless-apps/README.md

-# Serverless Development Environment on Vagrant
+# AWS Amplify Serverless Development Environment on Vagrant

-Configuration files to automatically set up a basic and customizable Vagrant box with the required tools to develop serverless projects.
+Configuration files to automatically set up a basic and customizable Vagrant box with the required tools to develop AWS Amplify serverless projects.

 **Note**: Currently, the provision scripts only install development tools used for AWS Lambda, but it can be customized with your own provision script.